Dual Class Shares: Everything You Need to Know

 Other drawbacks to running a dual class stock company include:

 - The fact that dual class stocks don't perform as well on the stock market

 - Efforts to change a dual class stock company to a single class stock company are difficult

 - Efforts to change a board structure, mergers, executive compensation, or other important matters are more difficult

 Despite the differences in voting rights, both classes of stock typically enjoy the rights to receive dividends.
 When you purchase public stock from a dual class stock company, the lack of voting power is fully disclosed, and the shares are offered at a lower stock price.
 Public shares are considered cheap in the dual class system because majority voting shares are traded at premium rates.
 New investors with less money to purchase stocks will find dual class shares to be an affordable option.

 If you need help understanding dual class shares, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.